-Leave a joint perimeter of 10 mm to the walls or any other vertical elements.
+Leave a joint perimeter of between 4 and 10 mm to the walls or any other vertical elements.
 This joint can be filled with flexible materials.
 For glued flooring, the perimeter joint is to prevent Wall surface moisture and as a soundproof barrier.
-It is also intended for absorbing potential swelling movements that the installation may experience.
+It is not intended to absorb thickness swelling movements of the installation.